DanielMajoinen/PwCrypt-Tracker/README.md

 Allow PwCrypt to find other devices via RESTful API.

 It provides the necessary information for authorised devices to locate each other in order to begin peer-to-peer synchronisation.
 All information served as results is encrypted with each unique devices, account specific, public key.

-It is worth noting that the master password, even hashed, is never transmitted/stored.
+It is worth noting that the master password, even hashed, is never transmitted/ stored.
 Authentication of an account is handled through email.
 Once authenticated, authorised devices will begin the p2p syncing process, after which the users password will be used for decryption locally.

+The term Tracker is used as the idea for how to implement the service came from my knowledge of BitTorrent trackers.

 ## Routes